sarchila/kedro/docs/source/04_user_guide/06_pipelines.md

 Kedro has a couple of built-in decorators, which can be useful for monitoring your pipeline.
 You can find the built-in decorators in `kedro.pipeline.decorators`:

  - `log_time` will log the time taken for executing your node
- - `mem_profile` will log the max memory usage of your node. `mem_profile` needs to perform at least 4 memory snapshots of your node and it will do them every 100ms, therefore it can be used only for nodes which take more than half a second to run.

 ## Running pipelines with IO